Panopticon-Project/panopticon-Gallmaker/README.md

 * Names - [Name of malware](URL to source)
 * Functionality - [Functionality, functionality] (URL to source)
 * URL - http://address.com
+W97M.Downloader
+W97M.Downloader is a Word macro Trojan that downloads additional malware.
+W97M.Downloader is a malicious macro that may arrive as a Word document attachment in spam emails.
+When the Word document is opened, the macro attempts to download and execute malware from a remote location.
+Most spam campaigns spreading Dridex do so using attached Word documents containing a malicious macro.
+Symantec detects these malicious attachments as
+W97M.Downloader
+.
+If this macro is allowed to run, a malicious .vbs file is dropped and executed.
+This file is detected as VBS.Downloader.Trojan
+. .
+This malicious .vbs
+file will in turn download and install Dridex on the victim’s computer.
 ## Time context ends

 ### Detection